 Travel to Guernsey with kids

 If you are wondering what is there to do in Guernsey with kids, well you won’t be disappointed.
-The island is 25 square miles, and there is so much to see and do on the island.
+The island is 25 square miles, and there is so much to see and do on the Islands of Guernsey for families.
 It is an absolute gem, I almost don’t want to share it with you – I might keep it all to myself.